Table of Contents

 Final Thoughts

-- Character Analysis: Reflect on the motivations and moral complexities of key characters such as Heathcliff and Catherine Earnshaw.
+Character Analysis: Judge the motivations and moral complexities of key characters like Heathcliff and Catherine Earnshaw.

-- Literary Style: Analyze Emily Brontë’s prose style, use of symbolism, and narrative techniques in shaping the novel’s mood and atmosphere.
+Literary Style: Undertake an analysis of Emily Brontë’s prose style in the incorporation of symbolism and narrative techniques that help in shaping the novel’s mood and atmosphere.

-- Impact and Adaptations: Reflect on the novel’s cultural impact and its adaptations in film, television, and other media.
+Cultural Impact and Adaptations: Write reflections on the cultural impact of the novel as well as its adaptations in film, television, and other forms.

 where can you get a Wuthering Heights – Emily Bronte online